hoytech/quadrable/README.md

 ### Bubbling

 Because of collapsed leaves, a branch implies that there are at least 2 leaves below the branch.
-Since an important requirement of Qudrable is that equivalent trees have equivalent roots, it is important to maintain this invariant when a leaf is deleted.
+Since an important requirement is that equivalent trees have equivalent roots, we must maintain this invariant when a leaf is deleted.

 In order to keep all leaves collapsed to the lowest possible depth, a deletion may require moving a leaf several levels further up, potentially even up to the root (if it is the only remaining leaf in the tree).
 This is called "bubbling" the leaf back up:

 ![](docs/bubbling.svg)

+## Proofs

+So far the data-structure we've described is just an expensive way to store a tree of data.
+The reason why we're doing all this hashing in the first place is so that we can create *proofs* about the contents of our tree.

+A proof is a record from the tree along with enough information for somebody who does not have a copy of the tree to reconstruct the root of the tree.
+This reconstructed root can then be compared with a version of the root acquired elsewhere, from a trusted source.
+Imagine that the root is published daily in a newspaper, or is embedded on a blockchain.

+The purpose of using a tree structure is so that the information required in a proof is proportional to the depth of the tree, and not the total number of nodes.